 - 6.1 Section 3 of Part B and Annex 3 of the guidance sets out the survey requirements normally applying to development proposals within the Bat Consultation Zone.
-Outside the Bat Consultation Zone development proposals may still have impacts on bats, and developers should have regard to best practice guidelines, such as Bat Conservation Trust survey guidelines and Natural England's Standing Advice for Bats.
-North Somerset Council has also produced a Bat Survey Requirements leaflet. - 6.2 For proposals within the Consultation Zone (all Bands), developers must employ a consultant ecologist at an early stage to identify and assess any impacts. - 6.3 For proposals within bands A and B of the Bat Consultation Zone, full season surveys will be needed (unless minor impacts can be demonstrated) and must include automated bat detector surveys.
+Outside the Bat Consultation Zone development proposals may still have impacts on bats, and developers should have regard to best practice guidelines, such as Bat Conservation Trust survey guidelines and Natural England's Standing Advice for Bats. - 6.2 For proposals within the Consultation Zone (all Bands), developers must employ a consultant ecologist at an early stage to identify and assess any impacts. - 6.3 For proposals within bands A and B of the Bat Consultation Zone, full season surveys will be needed (unless minor impacts can be demonstrated) and must include automated bat detector surveys.
 Survey results are crucial for understanding how bats use the site, and therefore how impacts on horseshoe bats can be avoided, minimised or mitigated.
 Where mitigation is needed the survey results will inform the metric for calculating the amount of habitat needed (see Annex 5). - 6.4 Within band C survey effort required will depend on whether a commuting structure is present and the suitability of the adjacent habitat to support prey species hunted by horseshoe bats.